SirGoodenough/HA_Blueprints/Scripts/Tasmota_EZ-Buttons.md

 * Home Assistant 2021.12.0 or newer because that is where the MQTT Button Entity Debuts.
 * Home Assistant Tasmota Integration installed and talking to all yout Tasmota Devices.
 * The default GroupTopic of 'Tasmotas' is available on all your Tasmota Devices.
-* This assumes you have left your Tasmota Devices MQTT topic set as the default.  ```%prefix%/%topic%/```  If not you will need to edit this in a couple of places in the Blueprint to match your Tasmota topic.
+* Tasmota Devices firmware default MQTT topic is set to: ```%prefix%/%topic%/``` If you did not change the topic in your Tasmota Devices then leave it as the default here as well.
+The other option available to you is to flip them as I do in my Home Assistant personally.
 * Your Tasmota devices need to be updated to the same 'breaking change' generation as the Released version of Tasmota for this to be able to update.
 Currently that is v9.1 minumum.

 #### ✈️ Extended Information